tuquet/navigo/docs/reference/javascript-execution-context.md

 The workflow executes your JS code inside a sandbox.
 If your code doesn't do anything related to DOM, select this environment as the execution context.
 And it doesn't require an active tab to work.

 And if you want to do debugging, for example using the `console.log` method.
-You can find the output by opening the Chrome Devtools on the Automa dashboard.
+You can find the output by opening the Chrome Devtools on the Navigo dashboard.